+env_keepEnvironment variables to be preserved in the user's environment when the env_reset option is in effect.
+This allows fine-grained control over the environment sudo-spawned processes will receive.
 The argument may be a double-quoted, space-separated list or a single value without double-quotes.
 The list can be replaced, added to, deleted from, or disabled by using the =, +=, -=, and ! operators respectively.
-Regardless of whether the env_reset option is enabled or disabled, variables specified by env_check will be preserved in the environment if they pass the aforementioned check.
-The global list of environment variables to check is displayed when sudo is run by root with the -V option.
+The default list of variables to keep is displayed when sudo is run by root with the -V option.